A geometric model for the module category of a skew-gentle algebra: Auslander-Reiten translation via tagged rotation

 \begin{lemma} Let $\gamma$ be a permissible curve.
 Then $\rho(\gamma)$ is trivial if and only if $\rho(\gamma)\in\TT^\ast$. \end{lemma}

 \begin{proof} The ``if" part is trivial.
 We show the ``only if'' part.
 If $\gamma(0),\gamma(1)\in \PP$, then $\rho(\gamma)=\gamma$ is not trivial, a contradiction.
 So at least one of $\gamma(0)$ and $\gamma(1)$ is in $\MM$.
 If $\gamma$ has exactly one endpoint in $\MM$, then so does $\rho(\gamma)$.
 Since $\rho(\gamma)$ is trivial, its completion is the edge of a once-punctured monogon of $\TT$, which implies $\rho(\gamma)\in\TT^\ast$.
 Now we consider the case $\gamma(0),\gamma(1)\in \MM$.
 Let $\Delta$ be the region of $\TT$ where $\rho(\gamma)$ lives.
 There are the following cases. \begin{itemize} \item $\Delta$ is a once-punctured monogon.
-Then $\gamma$ cuts out a once-punctured monogon by its endpoints, which contradicts (T1) in Definition~\ref{def:permissible}.
+Because $\gamma$ is not trivial, it must cut out a once-punctured monogon by its endpoints, which contradicts \ref{itm:p1} in Definition~\ref{def:permissible}.
 So this case does not occur. \item $\Delta$ is a monogon or digon with an unmarked boundary component in its interior.
 If $\rho(\gamma)$ has self-intersections in the interior of the surface, then one of the arc segments of $\gamma$ which are not end segments has self-intersections.
-This contradicts (P2) in Definition~\ref{def:permissible}.
+This contradicts the condition \ref{itm:t2} in Definition~\ref{def:permissible}.
 So $\rho(\gamma)$ has no self-intersections in the interior of the surface.
 Hence if $\Delta$ is a monogon, $\rho(\gamma)$ has to be the edge of $\Delta$, which is in $\TT^\ast$.
 If $\Delta$ is a digon and if $\rho(\gamma)$ has the following form

-then the curve $\gamma$ does not cut out an angle of $\Delta$, which contradicts (P2) in Definition~\ref{def:permissible}.
+then the curve $\gamma$ does not cut out an angle of $\Delta$, which contradicts the condition \ref{itm:t2} in Definition~\ref{def:permissible}.
 So $\rho(\gamma)$ has to be one edge of $\Delta$, which is in $\TT^\ast$. \item $\Delta$ is a polygon without a puncture nor an unmarked boundary component in its interior.
 Suppose that $\rho(\gamma)$ is not in $\TT^\ast$, then we are in one of the following situations

-where in the first situation, $\gamma$ is trivial while in the last situation, $\gamma$ is not permissible since it does not cut out an angle of $\Delta$ as required in (P2) in Definition~\ref{def:permissible}.
+where in the first situation, $\gamma$ is trivial while in the last situation, $\gamma$ is not permissible since it does not cut out an angle of $\Delta$ as required in \ref{itm:t2} in Definition~\ref{def:permissible}.
 So there is always a contradiction.
 Hence $\rho(\gamma)$ is in $\TT^\ast$. \end{itemize} \end{proof}